 Industrial facilities such as Oil & Gas rigs, Chemical Process Plants, Power generation plants (including Nuclear, Thermal, Hydroelectric), discrete parts manufacturing plants, electrical distribution grids, water and waste water facilities are all highly vulnerable to cyber attacks.
+In the past few years cybersecurity has become an important part of securing them, in addition to normal physical perimeter security.

 This may be shocking to those who are not from the Instrumentation, Control and Automation field.